+Light courses are req uned

 Course No Course Title Credits

-BMMS 501 .
-Introduction to Medical Simulation 3
+BMMS 501 .Introduction to Medical Simulation 3

-BMMS 502 Task Trainers and Surgical Trainers 3
+BMMS 502 .Task Trainers and Surgical Trainers 3

-BMMS 503 Mannequin and Video Programing 3
+BMMS 503 .Mannequin and Video Programing 3

-BMMS 504 .
-Standardized Patients Simulation 3
+BMMS 504 .Standardized Patients Simulation 3

-BMMS 505 Medical Simulation Business 3
+BMMS 505 .Medical Simulation Business 3

-BMMS 506 Medical Simulation for Pre-Clinical Training 3
+BMMS 506 .Medical Simulation for Pre-Clinical Training 3

-BMMS 507 Medical Simulation for Advance Clinical Training 3
+BMMS 507 .Medical Simulation for Advance Clinical Training 3

-ODL 508 .
-Leadership for Practitioners 3
+ODL 508 .Leadership for Practitioners 3

--

-Total Credits 24
+Total Credits 25

-Biomedical Sciences - Master of Science (MS) - Georgia Campus
+Biomedical Sciences - Master of Science (MS) - Georgia Campus - Thesis Concentration

-Thesis Concentration

-Course No Course Title Research Methods Practicum in Biomedical Sciences Credits
+Course No Course Title Credits

-BIOM 690G .Research Methods Practicum in Biomedical Sciences 4
+BIOM 690G 4

-BIOM 691G .Biomedical Research
+BIOM 691G Biomedical Research 2

 Total Credits 6

-TERM 2 (FALL)

-Course No Course Title .Epidemiology Credits

-BIOM 618G .Epidemiology 1

-BIOM 619G .Medical Microbiology Methods Practicum 1

-.
-Biomedical Research/Elective 4

-Total Credits 6

-TERM 3 (WINTER)

 Course No Course Title Credits

+BIOM 600G .
+Journal Club

-BIOM 691G-693G . .Biomedical Research/Elective 6
+BIOM 618G .
+Epidemiology

+Elective

-Course Title Biomedical Research/Elective Total Credits first year 6
+Total Credits

-TERM 4 (SPRING)

 Course No Course Title Credits

+BIOM 600G .
+Journal Club 0

-BIOM 691G-693G .
-Course Title Biomedical Research/Elective Courses Total Credits first year 6
+BIOM 691G-693G Biomedical Research/Elective 6

-- 10 1 6 6
+Total Credits First Year 6

+Course No Course Title Credits

+BIOM 600G Journal Club 0

+BIOM 691G-6930 GBiomedical Research/Elective Courses

-Total Credits first year
+Total Credits First Year

-I for completion of Year 2
+ired for completion of Year 2

 All students enrolled in the Research Thesis Concentration work under the supervision of a mentor who, in collaboration with the Program Director and thesis committee, ensure and validate completion of all concentration and degree requirements.

-Prior to their start in the concentration, all students are required to select a program-approved mentor and develop with their approved mentor a schedule for completion of the concentration that includes the following components: selection of appropriate thesis topic, thesis committee selection, development and defense (to the thesis committee) of a thesis research proposal with any necessary institutional and program approvals, participation in a journal club or a regularly attended laboratory meeting experience, creation of a schedule for the thesis manuscript development and completion.
+Prior to their start in the concentration, all students are required to select a programapproved mentor and develop with their approved mentor a schedule for completion of the concentration that includes the following components: selection of appropriate thesis topic, thesis committee selection, development and defense (to the thesis committee) of a thesis research proposal with any necessary institutional and program approvals, participation in a journal club or a regularly attended laboratory meeting experience, creation of a schedule for the thesis manuscript development and completion.
 Students will be required to start in Summer following their foundation year with BIOM 690G and BIOM 691G.